Genetically Superior Timber

 19. Where can I get technical help?

-a call.
-A soil and plant test lab with years of experience with these genetically
+of our experts a call.
+K Ag Labs is a soil and plant test lab with many years of experience in genetically superior

 trees.
 We recommend you send them a soil sample to determine if you need additional fertilizer for your soil.
 Contact